RishikeshBavireddy/SPICE/tutorials/Tutorial1.md

 ---
 ---
 ## Getting started
-I will be using fedora 42 kde, it is highly adviced that you use a Linux machine for the entire work-flow, if you are on windows(ditch it or maybe use WSL), if you are on Mac(I think you won't face any issue, the flow will be more or less the same)
+I will be using Fedora 42 kde, it is highly adviced that you use a Linux machine.
+If you are on windows try WSL, if you are on Mac I think you won't face any issue, the flow will be more or less the same

 ---